Shreyash007/CS6910-Assignment2/README.md

 numpy 1.21.5
 pytorch
 wget
 ```
  - Clone/download  this repository
- - I have conducted all my experiments in Google Collab, for running in google colab, install wandb and wget(for importing dataset) using following command -
+ - I have conducted all my experiments in Google Collab, for running in google colab, install wandb and wget(for importing dataset) using following command
+ - Enable GPU on colab for faster training

   ```
   !pip install wandb
   !pip install wget